Spring Farm Parkway

 Stage two – Spring Farm Parkway from Liz Kernohan Drive

-Roads and Maritime is undertaking field investigations and strategic design to ensure this important transport corridor is preserved.
+Roads and Maritime is undertaking field investigations and developing a strategic design to ensure this important transport corridor is preserved.

 The next phase of this stage is subject to funding being allocated.